OngoingAIOngoingAI Docs

 OpenTelemetry

-Use this page to configure OpenTelemetry (OTEL) trace and metric export from OngoingAI Gateway to an OTLP-compatible collector.
+Use this page to configure OpenTelemetry (OTEL) trace and metric export from OngoingAI Gateway to an OTLP-compatible collector, or to expose a native Prometheus scrape endpoint.

 When to use this integration